SPEAK WITH A TEAM MEMBER (770) 920-6030

 No, but it is usually a good idea for estates to go through probate to avoid future liability.

 Probate assets must go through the proceedings to ensure correct distribution.
-These are the assets that belong solely to the deceased person or have a shared interest with another party but without survivorship on the title.
+These assets belong solely to the deceased person or have a shared interest with another party but without survivorship on the title.

 Non-probate assets, on the other hand, do not require probate as they have an intended recipient.
-These assets can be transferred directly to the designated beneficiary (or beneficiaries) by the financial institution.
+The financial institution can transfer these assets directly to the designated beneficiary (or beneficiaries).

 • The testator (person who makes the will) must be at least 14 years old